 - Widget options - Enter a value of the highest and the lowest value of the bar.

-Add a gauge widget to your survey to represent average or actual scores or percentage results for question blocks or formulas.
+Add a gauge graph to your survey to represent average or actual scores or percentage results for question blocks or formulas.
 Respondents can see at a glance if they've scored towards the top-end or bottom-end of the scale.

-Add a Bar Chart widget to your survey to show respondent's results or another data set at a glance.
+Add a Bar Chart to your survey to show respondent's results or another data set at a glance.

 - Question logic – use rules in your survey so that respondents are only shown questions that are relevant to them.
 Question logic allows you to specify which question to go to or go to the end of the questionnaire, based on the answer to a preceding question, quiz score, or contact data.
 Alternatively, you can decide to show or hide certain questions based on the criteria you set.